Chapter 16: The end of the first republic

 16.4 Prodi challenges and defeats Berlusconi

-The government of Lamberto Dini fell amid huge controversies, and in May 1996 the Italians were called back to the ballots.
+The government of Lamberto Dini fell amid huge controversies, and in May 1996 the Italians were called back to the ballot box.
 The left apparently had learned a lesson from the failure of the previous elections: Italians are scared of communists, no matter if they change name or color, but they accepted that Romano Prodi would head the coalition.
 Prodi was a former left-leaning DC, with no government experience, so he was clear of all suspicions in the clean hands scandal.
 For many years he was CEO of state-controlled IRI, the largest Italian industrial complex.
 He thus was a non-communist successful businessman, like Berlusconi, but unlike him not tainted by scandals.
 Prodi was the ideal candidate to win a confrontation against Berlusconi.
 All the left lined up behind him, from the communist-nostalgic Communist Re-foundation to the ex-DC, suspicious of the curt and abrupt manners of the Berlusconi camp.
 In fact Prodi won, and with his victory some on the left thought Berlusconi was a specter of the past.
 With a government with a clear left-leaning mandate and some magistrates keen on sending Berlusconi to prison for alleged corruption, the season of this man had ended, thought the Left.
 Prodi won and set up a government that was set to change everything in Italy, also finding a political compromise with the Right.

 Things however turned out very differently.
 The political situation was very confused and Prodi was the head of an even more confused coalition of big and small parties including people claiming to be still communist, ex communists and ex DC.
 Prodi, besides, did not control any of these parties and was hostage of the unstable pulls of this coalition.

 Part of the political deal of the Left with Berlusconi was to set up a constitutional commission that would draw new political rules and undercut the power of magistrates.
-This power proved very difficult to whittle.
+This power proved very difficult to whittle down.
 Magistrates were the main front in the ongoing war against the Mafia, and many inside and out of Italy were afraid that without judges truly independent from politics, politicians were too corrupt to resist the lure of the Mafiosi.
 At the time, the fight against corruption was an extension of that against the Mafia.
 Moreover, elements emerged possibly linking Berlusconi to the Mafia, which allegedly might have laundered some money through his companies at the beginning of his career.
 Lastly, although many magistrates were supportive of the PDS, they were in no way controlled or controllable by PDS.